 Origin and Distribution

-Harlequin rasbora habitats are rivers and streams of the Malay Archipelago, Thailand, Kuala Lumpur, Selangor, Singapore, Borneo, and Sumatra.
-The fish was first brought to Europe from Singapore in 1907.
-In the wild, they prefer peat swamps and gently flowing areas of forest streams and tributaries where vegetation is thick.
+The natural origins of the are the harlequin rasbora are the rivers and streams of the Malay Archipelago, Thailand, Kuala Lumpur, Selangor, Singapore, Borneo, and Sumatra.
+In the wild, these fish prefer peat swamps and gently flowing areas of forest streams and tributaries where vegetation is thick.
 Light in these areas is filtered by leaves and tends to be fairly dim.

-The water in the Harlequin Rasbora’s natural setting is extremely soft and its temperature often rises quite high during the day, while dropping much lower at night.
-Nowadays, most of these colorful little fish have been raised on Florida tropical fish farms and in aquariums so their natural need for very soft water has been somewhat abated.
+The water in the harlequin rasbora’s natural setting is extremely soft, and its temperature often rises quite high during the day and drops much lower at night.
+Currently, most of these colorful little fish have been raised on Florida tropical fish farms and in aquariums so their natural need for very soft water has somewhat abated.

-Shoal fish should always be kept in odd numbers of 3-5-7 or more because this ensures that there will be odd numbers of males and females.
-This encourages competition and interest among the shoal, keeping them together, rather than pairing them off in different areas of the aquarium.
+Shoaling fish should always be kept in odd numbers of three, five, seven, or more to ensure that there will be odd numbers of males and females.
+This encourages competition and interest in the shoal, keeping them together, rather than having them pair off in different areas of the aquarium.

-Add plenty of live plants, rocks, and driftwood to your tank.
-Do be sure, however, to keep the plants toward the back and sides of the tank to leave room for an active shoal of fish.
-Keep lights relatively dim, and consider adding some floating vegetation to the tank.
+Harlequin rasboras prefer slow-moving, highly vegetated, peaty waterways in the wild.
+In captivity, start with a dark, sandy or gravely substrate and add some leafy detritus.
+Also, include plenty of live plants, rocks, and driftwood.
+Be sure to keep the plants toward the back and sides of the tank to leave room for an active shoal of fish.
+Keep lights relatively dim, and add some floating vegetation as well.

-This fish, if in a well-planted aquarium with other docile community fish, has been known to actually breed and raise their young with little or no assistance from the aquarist.
-This is indeed a fun fish to breed and very willing to give a beginner very satisfying results.
+In a well-planted aquarium with other docile community fish, harlequin rasboras have been known to breed and live alongside their young with little or no assistance from the aquarist.
+This is indeed a fun fish to breed, offering beginners and experts alike very satisfying results.

-Rasboras are not picky eaters; they will enjoy a varied diet of high-quality flakes or granules and live foods such as daphnia and artemia.
+Rasboras are not picky eaters and enjoy a varied diet of high-quality flakes or granules and live foods such as daphnia and artemia.
 You can supplement this diet with meaty options such as freeze-dried bloodworms or tubifex worms.
-Rasbora will also enjoy an occasional treat of fresh vegetables.
+Rasbora also enjoy frequent treats of fresh vegetables.

-Male and female are roughly the same size, but the sexes are easily distinguished.
-Males are much redder in the dorsal and tail fins, also in the caudal peduncle region.
-The female is more golden, and when full of roe her belly is deeper than that of her mate.
+Male and female rasboras are roughly the same size, but the sexes are easily distinguished.
+Males have much more red coloring in the dorsal and caudal fins as well as in the caudal peduncle region.
+The female is more of a golden hue, and when full of roe, her belly is deeper than that of her mate.

 Breeding the Harlequin Rasbora

-Set up a separate breeding tank that includes broad-leafed Cryptocoryne plants as the Cryptocoryne is this species' favorite location for egg laying in their natural environment.
+To breed harlequin rasboras, first set up a separate breeding tank that includes broad-leafed cryptocoryne plants, the rasbora's favorite location for laying eggs in its natural environment.

-First, place a well-conditioned adult male with a younger heavy with roe female in the breeding tank late in the day.
-Courtship should probably begin early the next morning and is instigated by the male and includes the usual fin-flaring and dancing in front of his mate.
-The pair starts swimming around the tank together and eventually moves under a suitable broad leaf of a plant.
+Next, place a well-conditioned adult male with a female, heavy with roe, in the breeding tank late in the day.
+Courtship begins early the next morning; it is initiated by the male and includes the usual fin-flaring and dancing.
+The pair starts swimming together, eventually moving under a suitable broad leaf of a plant.
 Here they turn upside down and deposit a few eggs.
-Then they move off and court some more before coming back to spawn again, which will probably take place on the same plant, or even the same leaf.
+They move off to court again before coming back to spawn again, which will probably take place on the same plant, or even the same leaf.

-When a healthy pair is finished they will have deposited 25-100 eggs.
-The Harlequin Rasbora is not an avid egg eater, but they will eat some of the eggs occasionally; it's, therefore, a good idea to remove the parents as soon as breeding is concluded.
+A healthy pair will have deposited 25 to 100 eggs.
+Rasboras are not avid egg eaters, but they will eat some of the eggs occasionally.
+Therefore, it's a good idea to remove the parents as soon as breeding has concluded.